Johnny Mercer: Starting out

 The 20-year-old Mercer began to frequent the company of other songwriters and to learn the trade.
 He traveled to California to undertake a lyric writing assignment for the musical Paris in the Spring and met his idols Bing Crosby and Louis Armstrong.
 Mercer found the experience sobering and realized that he much preferred free-standing lyric writing to writing on demand for musicals.
 Upon his return, he got a job as staff lyricist for Miller Music for a $25-a-week draw, which give him a base income and enough prospects to win over and marry Ginger in 1931.
 The new Mrs. Mercer quit the chorus line and became a seamstress, and to save money the newlyweds moved in with Ginger's mother in Brooklyn.
-Johnny did not inform his own parents of his marriage until after the fact, perhaps in part because he knew that Ginger being Jewish would not sit comfortably with some members of his family, and he worried they would try to talk him out of marrying her.
+Johnny did not inform his parents of his marriage until after the fact.
 In 1932, Mercer won a contest to sing with the Paul Whiteman orchestra, but singing with the band did not help his situation significantly.
 He made his recording debut, singing with Frank Trumbauer's Orchestra, on April 5 of that year.
 Mercer then apprenticed with Yip Harburg on the score for Americana, a Depression-flavored revue famous for "Brother, Can You Spare a Dime?" (not a Mercer composition), which gave Mercer invaluable training.
 While with Whiteman, he recorded two duets with fellow band member Jack Teagarden, "Fare Thee Well to Harlem" and "Christmas Night in Harlem".
-Both are talk songs in a heavy Black accent.
 The latter was a best-selling record.
-After several songs which didn't catch fire during his time with Whiteman, he wrote and sang "Pardon My Southern Accent" (1934).
+After several songs which did not catch fire during his time with Whiteman, he wrote and sang "Pardon My Southern Accent" (1934).
 Mercer's fortunes improved dramatically with a chance pairing with Indiana-born Hoagy Carmichael, already famous for the standard "Stardust", who was intrigued by the "young, bouncy butterball of a man from Georgia."
 Mercer, later well known for rapidly writing lyrics, spent a year laboring over the ones for "Lazybones", which became a hit one week after its first radio broadcast, and each received a large royalty check of $1250.
-A regional song in pseudo-black dialect, it captured the mood of the times, especially in rural America.
 Mercer became a member of ASCAP and a recognized "brother" in the Tin Pan Alley fraternity, receiving congratulations from Irving Berlin, George Gershwin, and Cole Porter among others.
-Whiteman lured Mercer back to his orchestra (to sing, write comic skits and compose songs), temporarily breaking up the working team with Carmichael.
+Whiteman lured Mercer back to his orchestra, temporarily breaking up the working team with Carmichael.